jamesec/jamesec.github.io/o/pdf_dark_skim.md

 The default Preview app in macOS didn’t offer a way to view PDFs in dark mode—at least not until macOS Tahoe.

 There are some workarounds, including using a shortcut in macOS (Settings → Accessibility → Invert Colors), but that’s not very elegant, since it inverts all colors in the macOS user interface, not just the colors when viewing the PDF.
+The default shortcut is **ctrl + opt + cmd + 8**.
+In any case, I sometimes use it since it works.

 In the Preview app in macOS Tahoe, you can enable it this way:
 View → Use Dark Appearance for PDF